PROJECTData-to-Action Campaign for Parenting Students

 Where did this effort come from?

 This project is part of the Student-Parent Action through Research Knowledge (SPARK) Collaborative that grew from the Student-Parent Families at the Center project.
 We provide technical assistance to stakeholders from colleges, college systems, states, and the federal government on student-parent data issues.
 We are convening a College Community of Practice composed of institutions that have an annual request or mandate to collect student-parent data at the student-record level from any higher administrative level, including the state government or a college system.
 More information about this community of practice can be found under the College Community of Practice section of this page.
 Our work is informed by a policy scan that summarizes the state of student-parent data collection as of early 2023.
-See the Publications section for insights and updates.
+Since then we have produced multiple resources on how to collect data on students' parenting status effectively while meaningfully engaging students in the process.
+See the Publications and Events section for insights and updates.

 Contact us at [email protected]